How to Convert Excel to PDF

 • Orientation: Landscape for wide tables, Portrait for tall ones.

 Get those three right and the conversion does the rest.
-For the reverse trip (PDF to Excel), the challenges are different — that's more about table structure detection than fitting.
+For the reverse trip (PDF to Excel), the challenges are different.
+That's more about table structure detection than fitting.

 Keep reading

-May 31, 2026 · 7 min read
+June 30, 2026 · 4 min read

-May 30, 2026 · 7 min read
+June 30, 2026 · 4 min read